 If you get a chance to stay longer in Mandalay you could visit these places- Dat Taw Gyaint Waterfall, Shwe In Bin Kyaung, Yankin Hill, see a show at Mandalay Marionettes, Mahamuni Paya, Ta Moke Shwe Gu Gyi, Jade Markets, Pinya Stupa Ruins, Shwekyimyint Paya, Kyauktawgyi Paya, Shwenandaw Kyaung (the list goes on).
 If you do visit please leave a comment and tell us about your experience.

 Thank you for reading our 9 things to do in Mandalay.
-We hope you find this blog helpful and that it has inspired you to visit Mandalay in Myanmar.
+We hope you find this blog helpful and that it has inspired you to visit when in Myanmar.

 Enjoyed this post?
 Why not pin it or save for later.

 Looking for more information for your trip to Myanmar?
-Check out our other free guides about Myanmar that might help you with your trip planning:
+Check out our guides on Bagan, Inle Lake and our Ultimate 12 day guide that might help you with your trip planning.